nawhi/nickwhite.cc-old/src/routes/blog/bitwise-operations-explained.md

 ---
-title: Bitwise operations explained
+title: An introduction to bitwise operations
 date: 2022-03-19
-description: Some animations that help to understand bitwise operations.
+description: Bit manipulation for the binary novice.
 draft: true
 ---

 <script>
   import BitwiseOperation from '$lib/blog/bitwise-operations-explained/BitwiseOperation.svelte';
   import BinaryToDecimal from '$lib/blog/bitwise-operations-explained/BinaryToDecimal.svelte';
   import DecimalToBinary from '$lib/blog/bitwise-operations-explained/DecimalToBinary.svelte';
 </script>

-**TLDR:** Play with the [animations](#animation) further down.

 ## Introduction

-Generally, if you do all your programming in high-level languages like Python or JavaScript (or even Java), you'll rarely need to go that far into the way the underlying tech works.
+Generally, if you do all your programming in high-level languages like Python or JavaScript (or even Java), you'll rarely need to go that far into the underlying machinery.
 The programming language is usually a good enough abstraction.

 That said, it is occasionally useful to understand what binary is, and how to use it.
-For example (in fact the motivation for this post), bitwise operations can reduce this [Allergies kata](https://www.codewars.com/kata/58be35e9e36224a33f000023/python) from a maths-laden mega-algorithm to a couple of lines.
+For example (in fact the motivation for this post), bitwise arithmetic can reduce this [Allergies kata](https://www.codewars.com/kata/58be35e9e36224a33f000023/python) from a maths-laden mega-algorithm to a couple of lines.

 ## Binary numbers